 BS, Chu Kochen College, Zhejiang University

-Xuan is a Postdoctoral Research Fellow at CDR.
+Xuan is a post-doctoral principal researcher at CDR.
 She received her Ph.D. in Social Psychology at Brown University, where she worked with Bertram Malle in the Social Cognitive Science Lab.
 She also visited the Graduate School of Business and the Department of Psychology at Stanford in 2015.
 She earned her B.Sc. with first-class honors from Chu Kochen College, Zhejiang University and traveled around the world on Semester At Sea in 2011.